jacasta2/nba_analysis/README.md

 # Jokic's assists vs. Murray's points

+This repo provides the code of a Streamlit app that:

+1. Pulls games data of the Denver Nuggets from a `Hopsworks` feature store or the `nba_api`.
-In this repo I provide Python notebooks to (i) extract games data for a given NBA team using the `nba_api` endpoints `leaguegamefinder` and `boxscoretraditionalv2`, (ii) perform a basic EDA and (iii) and fit a logistic regression model aimed at exploring the importance of Jokic's assists and Murray's points to determine whether the Denver Nuggets win a game.
+2. Fits a logistic regression model and computes SHAP values aimed at exploring the importance of Jokic's assists and Murray's points to determine whether the Denver Nuggets win a game.

-The motivation for this work came to me while watching last season's (2022-2023) NBA finals between the Nuggets and the Miami Heat.
-I was watching the finals on ESPN when one of the commentators, the great Ernesto Jerez, asked what were the Nuggets missing more: Jokic's assists or Murray points.
-I don't recall what game was it nor the exact moment during the game when Ernesto raised this question, and it seems difficult to pinpoint it since the Nuggets were rarely trailing behind in the score during any of the finals games.

-At any rate, I found the question interesting and decided to do some data science work to find an answer.
-The work starts by pulling some relevant data, continues with a basic EDA and finishes with a modeling work, each of these performed in its own notebook.

-The analysis is based on all games from 2016-2017 to 2022-2023 without separating regular season and playoff games.
-A minor update could discriminate the analysis based on regular season and playoff games.
-Another future (and major) update could extend this work to analyze sets of players from different teams and update the results as data from new games become available.
+This update builds on a previous version that relied on notebooks to perform this work.
+The README of the previuos version can be found in the folder **jokic_murray**.
+Please refer to that README for details about that work.

+The app is available at [nba-analysis-jaime.streamlit.app](https://nba-analysis-jaime.streamlit.app/).
+At the moment of deployment, the feature store has games data up to the 2019-20 season (from the 2016-17 season, where Jokic and Murray started playing together for the team).
+This amount of data allows to run the analysis.
+Please bear in mind this amount of data could change if an user pushes more data into the feature store or if I work in the app to upgrade it.

 ## Getting started